 The Contacts Menu allows you to store names, phone numbers, and other information in your phone's memory.
 When you access your Contacts, the number in parentheses represents the number of entries you have stored (up to 1000).

-- 1. Open the flip, then press OK [MENU], 2 times, OK. - 2.
+- 1. Open the flip, then press or [MENU], D 2 times, or . - 2.
 Select a sub-menu.